Luke Haakenson

-Luke Haakenson (born September 10, 1997) is an American professional soccer player who plays as an attacking midfielder for Major League Soccer club Nashville SC.
+Luke Haakenson (born September 10, 1997) is an American professional soccer player who plays as an attacking midfielder for USL Championship club San Antonio FC.

 Career

 College and amateur

 Haakenson played four years of college soccer at Creighton University between 2016 and 2019, making 74 appearances, scoring 14 goals and tallying 11 assists.

 While playing at college, Haakenson appeared for clubs in the USL PDL for Des Moines Menace and Chicago FC United, and in the NPSL for Minneapolis City SC on two separate occasions.

 Professional

 On January 13, 2020, Haakenson was selected 80th overall in the 2020 MLS SuperDraft by Nashville SC.
 He officially signed with the MLS side on February 25, 2020.

 On March 6, 2020, Haakenson was loaned out to USL Championship side Charlotte Independence.